 |What it indicates||It shows how effectively a company is using its assets to generate revenue.||It reveals how effectively a company is able to manage debt to its clients and recover the said dues.|

 Keeping an eye on this ratio can offer significant insight into a company’s credit policies; more specifically –

 Still, the process has some limitations as well.
 Companies should keep such drawbacks in mind when looking at the receivables turnover ratio.

-Thus, receivables turnover ratio, like any other business metric, has some caveats.
-Company management should know how to use it and how to perceive the date from such measurements.
+Thus, the receivables turnover ratio, like any other business metric, has some caveats.
+Company management should know how to use it and how to perceive the data from such measurements.